wutaotao2015/wutaotao2015.github.io/source/_posts/03152019-PersonalThought.md

 2. if simply change data in database is difficult, like change different fields in different tables, but it have fixed pattern, like uploaded files path, then just modify the **sql script** with replaceAll method is convenient, **always remember the text file power**

+## how to write recursive method easily

+yesterday I write a tree-building class with ruby, I use recursive method to build it, after working hard I finally made it, and I summarize the points to write recursive method:

+1. do your own job first
+2. handle your children's job nicely
+PS: the input to you and to your children is the same!

+It feels like the Chinese traditional philosophy, pursuit the inner saint and outer king.
+The truth is the same.

 <hr />